xtrinch/esp32s2-bme280-webusb/README.md

 - remove the Y3 weird text on the PCB

 - make sure top side of wall slider slides nicely onto box
-- move up for 1mm the aux and usb mount holes
-- make sure the lid has a mount in the back so it doesn't fall out that easily
-- different slider type for wall mount